 SB 5078 Addressing firearm safety measures to increase public safety.
 Similar wording and regulation as HB 1164.
-Bans possession, transfer, manufacture of high capacity ammunition magazines after effective date.
+Bans possession, transfer, manufacture of high-capacity ammunition magazines after effective date.
 Exceptions including those legally acquired before effective date.
-Bill passed out of committee and is now on second reading in Rules Committee.
+Bill passed out of committee and is now on second reading in the Rules Committee.
 To see if your senator is on the Rules Committee, go here.
 Urge your senator to bring this to the floor with adequate time to pass in the House.
 As of this writing Friday evening, leadership is trying to nail down additional votes to bring it to the floor.
-We should not have to wait until the next session to pass restrictions on high capacity magazines.
+We should not have to wait until the next session to pass restrictions on high-capacity magazines.

 Other Good News